valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 - Need for detailed visual instructions
 - Level of confidence in verifying the accuracy of the information

+Based on what I learned in this assignment, I would use Google when I am learning something new.
+Google will provide me with videos that I can watch and follow the steps within my own spreadsheet.
+That is, with Google I have a number of different videos which can provide visual instructions.
+I would also choose Google if the problem is complex.
+Having a video to watch will be easier for me to understand the new concepts.
+I have more confidence in the accuracy of the information on Google because I can see which websites the information is coming from.

+Conversely, I would use ChatGPT if the problem is not complex.
+It was easy for me to figure out the second question that I asked because the answer did not need to be as detailed.
+Another way I will use ChatGPT is for extra practice.
+I will ask for datasets that I can copy and paste into Excel so that I can practice what I am learning.
 ---

 ### 6. **Final Reflection**